frePPLe/frepple/doc/integration-guide/odoo-connector.rst

 * **Configuring the connector - frePPLe side**

   * | **Edit the frePPLe configuration file djangosettings.py**
-    | The file is found under /etc/frepple (linux) or <install folder>\bin\custom
+    | The file is found under /etc/frepple (Linux) or <install folder>\\bin\\custom
       (Windows).

-    | Assure that the "freppledb.odoo" is included in the setting
-      INSTALLED_APPS which defines the enabled extensions.
+    * | Assure that the "freppledb.odoo" is included in the setting INSTALLED_APPS which defines the enabled extensions.
 By default it is disabled.

-    | Update the DATABASE section such that the SECRET_WEBTOKEN_KEY setting of each
-      scenario is equal to the web token key configured in Odoo.
+    * | Update the DATABASE section such that the SECRET_WEBTOKEN_KEY setting of each scenario is equal to the web token key configured in Odoo.

+    * | Make sure the setting MIDDLEWARE doesn't include the "django.middleware.clickjacking.XFrameOptionsMiddleware" class.

+    * | Add a line "SESSION_COOKIE_SAMESITE = None"

-  * **Configure parameters**:
+  * **Configure parameters**

-    * odoo.url: URL of the Odoo server
+    * | odoo.url: URL of the Odoo server

-    * odoo.db: Odoo database to connect to
+    * | odoo.db: Odoo database to connect to

-    * odoo.user: Odoo user for the connection
+    * | odoo.user: Odoo user for the connection

     * | odoo.password: Password for the connection
       | For improved security it is recommended to specify this password in the